Abin-S-Yaseen/GUI-calculator/README.md

 Languages used : Python🐍

-External libraries used : Tkinter📑
+External libraries used : Tkinter library📑

 How to use :
 Tip (Use mouse only)